Noah's Ark (1928 film)

-Noah's Ark is a 1928 American epic romantic melodramatic disaster film directed by Michael Curtiz and starring Dolores Costello and George O'Brien.
+Noah's Ark is a 1928 American part-talkie epic disaster film directed by Michael Curtiz and starring Dolores Costello and George O'Brien.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The story is by Darryl F. Zanuck.
 The film was released by the Warner Bros. studio.
-It is representative of the transition from silent movies to "talkies", although it is essentially a hybrid film known as a part-talkie, which used the new Vitaphone sound-on-disc system.
 Most scenes are silent with a synchronized music score and sound effects, in particular the biblical ones, while some scenes have dialogue.

 Plot

-After the Great Flood, Noah and his family are seen outside of the Ark praising the Lord, followed by depictions of the building of the Tower of Babel, the worshipping of the golden calf, and then the eve of World War I, where a bankrupted trader shoots his uncaring stockbroker.
+After the Great Flood, Noah and his family are seen outside the Ark praising Jehovah, followed by depictions of the building of the Tower of Babel, the worshipping of the golden calf, and then the eve of World War I, where a bankrupted trader shoots his uncaring stockbroker.

-In 1914, American playboy Travis and his New York taxi driver buddy Al are traveling aboard the "Oriental Express" train.
-Travis helps a pious minister reclaim his seat from a rude fellow passenger.
+In 1914, American playboy Travis and his friend Al are traveling aboard the Oriental Express.
 A washed-out bridge causes a deadly derailment.
-Travis and Al rescue Marie, a German member of a small theatrical troupe, with the help of a prisoner who unhandcuffed himself from a now-dead escort.

-At the nearby lodge where they take shelter, fellow survivor Nickoloff, an officer in the Russian Secret Service, tries to sneak into Marie's room.
-When Travis objects, a fight breaks out, during which Nickoloff is cut on the hand by a bottle he was wielding.
-They are interrupted by French soldiers, who announce that war has broken out.
-Travis, Al and Marie sneak away in the confusion and head to Paris together.
+Travis and Al rescue Marie, a German member of a small theatrical troupe, with the help of a prisoner who uncuffed himself from a now-dead escort.
+At the nearby lodge where they take shelter, fellow survivor Nickoloff, an officer in the Russian secret services, tries to sneak into Marie's room.
+When Travis objects, a fight breaks out, which is interrupted by French soldiers announcing WWI.
+Travis, Al and Marie sneak out to Paris together.
 Travis and Marie fall in love.

-When America enters the war, Al enlists as soon as he can.
-Travis tells him he cannot, as he has married Marie.
-However, when he later sees Al marching with his unit down the streets of Paris, he impulsively joins up as well.
-He loses touch with his wife.